Elmer Washburn

-Elmer Washburn was the 3rd Director of the United States Secret Service from 1874 through 1876.
-Before serving as Director of the United States Secret Service, Washburn had headed the Chicago Police Department from 1872 through 1873.
+Elmer Washburn was an American politician.
+He was the 3rd Chief of the United States Secret Service from 1874 through 1876.
+Before serving as chief of the United States Secret Service, Washburn had headed the Chicago Police Department from 1872 through 1873.
 He would later run unsuccessfully for mayor of Chicago in 1891.

 Washburn was a member of the illustrious Washburn family.

 Early life and career

 Washburn was born a member of the Washburn family.
+He was raised in Massachusetts, and in his younger years established a career as a construction engineer.

-Washburn served as a vision superintendent for the Illinois Central Railroad.

-Washburn then served as warden of the Joliet Penitentiary.
+Washburn moved to Chicago, Illinois, and served as a vision superintendent for the Illinois Central Railroad.
+He later served as warden of the Joliet Penitentiary.